2021–22 Muktijoddha Sangsad KC season: February

-On 8 February Muktijoddha Sangsad KC lost home match by 0–3 against Muktijoddha Sangsad KC.
-In the first half on 20 minutes a goal by Sheikh Jamal DC Solomon King Kanform made score 1–0 and on 35 minutes a goal by Matthew Chinedu made score 2–0 before finished half time break.
-In the second half on 57 minutes a goals by Matthew Chinedu scoreline made 3–0.
-Muktijoddha Sangsad KC players would able to score any goal against Sheikh Jamal DC until ended the game.
-Sheikh Jamal DC graved the victory with 3–0.
+On 8 February Muktijoddha Sangsad KC lost a home match by 0–3 against Muktijoddha Sangsad KC.
+In the first half during minute 20 a goal by Sheikh Jamal DC Solomon King Kanform scored 1–0 and on minute 35 a goal by Matthew Chinedu made score 2–0 before half time break.
+In the second half on minute 57, Matthew Chinedu scored 3–0.
+Muktijoddha Sangsad KC players weren't able to score any goal against Sheikh Jamal DC until the game ended.
+Sheikh Jamal DC won 3–0.

-On 12 February Muktijoddha Sangsad KC lost by 0–1 goals against Bashundhara Kings in away match.
-First half both team played excellent football and finished by 0–0 score.
-In the second half on 58 minutes Brazilian forward Robson goal took lead Kings and they have finished it 1–0.
-Muktijoddha SKC players tried to play attacking football but it wasn't not enough to equalized score.
+On 12 February Muktijoddha Sangsad KC lost by 0–1 against Bashundhara Kings in an away match.
+During the First half both team didn't manage to score and by half time the score was 0–0.
+In the second half on minutes 57 Brazilian forward Robson scored and Kings won 1–0.
+Muktijoddha SKC players tried to counterattack but it wasn't enough to equalize.

-On 19 February Muktijoddha Sangsad KC lost by 1–2 goals at home ground versus Uttar Baridhara Club.
-In the first half both teams played goalless.
-In the second half on 58 minutes a goal by Arif Hossain Uttar Baridhara took lead and on 64 minutes a goal by Sujon Biswas made score 2–0 but on 88 minutes Japanese Soma Otani score for Muktijoddha Sangsad KC.
-Muktijoddha Sangsad KC have lost 4 matches in a row.
+On 19 February Muktijoddha Sangsad KC lost 1–2 in a home match versus Uttar Baridhara Club.
+In the first half both teams didn't score a goal.
+In the second half on minutes 58 Arif Hossain Uttar Baridhara scored for Uttar and on minutes 64 a goal by Sujon Biswas made score 2–0 but on minute 88 Japanese Soma Otani scored for Muktijoddha Sangsad KC.
+Muktijoddha Sangsad KC lost 4 matches in a row at this point.

-On 25 February Muktijoddha Sangsad KC defeated by 2–1 goals Swadhinata KS at home match.
-In the first half both teams played goalless.
-In the second half on 54 minutes Nedo Turković score gave lead Swadhinata KS but on 81 minutes Muktijoddha Sangsad KC equalized score 1–1 by own goal of Hasan Murad Swadhinata KS.
-After 2 minutes Japanese Tetsuaki Misawa goal made score 2–1 Muktijoddha Sangsad KC and Muktijoddha Sangsad KC graved the first victory of Premier League football.
+On 25 February Muktijoddha Sangsad KC defeated 2–1 Swadhinata KS at a home match.
+In the first half both teams didn't score a goal.
+In the second half on minute 54 Nedo Turković score for Swadhinata KS but on minute 88 Muktijoddha Sangsad KC equalize 1–1 because of an own goal by Hasan Murakami.
+After 2 minutes Japanese Tetsuaki Misawa scored and the final result was 2–1, Muktijoddha Sangsad KC took their first victory of Bangladesh Premier League football.

 March

-On 2 March Muktijoddha Sangsad KC lost by 0–1 goals versus Bangladesh Police FC at home ground.
+On 2 March Muktijoddha Sangsad KC lost 0–1 versus Bangladesh Police FC at a home match.

-On 7 March Muktijoddha Sangsad KC have lost by 0–1 goal against Rahmatganj MFS at home ground.
+On 7 March Muktijoddha Sangsad KC lost 0–1 against Rahmatganj MFS at a home match.

-On 12 March Muktijoddha Sangsad KC got victory against Sheikh Russel KC by 3–0 goals in the away match.
+On 12 March Muktijoddha Sangsad KC won against Sheikh Russel KC 3–0 in an away match.

-On 18 March Muktijoddha Sangsad KC lost by 1–2 goals against Dhaka Mohammedan in the away match.
+On 18 March Muktijoddha Sangsad KC lost 1–2 Dhaka Mohammedan in the away match.

 April

-On 3 April Muktijoddha Sangsad KC lost by 1–2 goals against Chittagong Abahani in the away game.
+On 3 April Muktijoddha Sangsad KC lost 1–2 against Chittagong Abahani in an away game.

-On 8 April Muktijoddha Sangsad KC have drew against Saif Sporting Club by 3–3 goals at home ground.
+On 8 April Muktijoddha Sangsad KC drew against Saif Sporting Club 3–3 at a home match.

-On 25 April Muktijoddha Sangsad KC have defeated to Dhaka Abahani by 3–4 goals at home ground.
+On 25 April Muktijoddha Sangsad KC lost to Dhaka Abahani 3–4 at a home match.

 May

-On 7 May Muktijoddha Sangsad KC have lost over Bashundhara Kings by 2–3 at home game.
+On 7 May Muktijoddha Sangsad KC lost against Bashundhara Kings 2–3 at a home match.

-On 13 May Muktijoddha Sangsad KC have drew versus Uttar Baridhara Club by 1–1 in the away game.
+On 13 May Muktijoddha Sangsad KC drew against Uttar Baridhara Club 1–1 in an away match.